Responsibility marks and hallmarks

 Why must the product be labeled with a responsibility mark?

 If you are in the gold and silversmith business and want to sell self-produced goods, you are obliged to have a responsibility mark so that the manufacturer can be identified.
-The responsibility mark must be registered with the Norwegian Industrial Property Office.
+The responsibility mark must be registered with the Norwegian Industrial Property Office (NIPO).
 The responsibility mark shall be a means of maintaining equal confidence in goods made of precious metals and shall ensure that the real fineness of an item is in accordance with the fineness stamped on the item.

 Overview of responsibility labels in Norway